RSC Anderlecht: Rivals

-Anderlecht's main rivals are Standard Liege and Club Brugge, the two other teams of the "Big Three" in Belgium.
+Until 2024, Anderlecht's main rivals were Standard Liege and Club Brugge, the two other teams of the "Big Three" in Belgium.
 Only a few players made the transfer from Club Brugge to Anderlecht, and when it happened it often caused controversy.
 For example, during his ninth season with Club Brugge, the transfer of Lorenzo Staelens to Anderlecht was already announced in April 1998, after which he had to finish the remaining 10 games for Club Brugge with constant whistling of furious Bruges supporters.
 Even when Staelens had to take a penalty for their club he was booed, and there were cheers when he eventually missed it.

-Transfers from players to and from Standard are more common.
-A tifo of a Standard supporters association, with the image of a decapitated Steven Defour in 2015 directed to their former player caused a lot of controversy in Belgium, after which the Federal Public Service Interior launched an investigation.
+Transfers of players to and from Standard Liege are more common.
+A tifo of a Standard supporters association, with the image of a decapitated Steven Defour in 2015 directed to their former player caused considerable controversy in Belgium, after which the Federal Public Service Interior launched an investigation.

+Around 2021, Standard Liege became less important in Belgium and were replaced by Union as the main rival for Anderlecht.
+Union became one of the top teams in Belgium when they were promoted back to the top division (after spending 48 years in lower divisions) and Union is a Brussels club like Anderlecht.
+Adding to this new rivalry, Union won the Belgium Cup in 2026 against Anderlecht.